Key information about AFSA's new digital bankruptcy application process, which launched on 1 October 2020.

 If you're a registered trustee, financial counsellor or other practitioner please see Digital bankruptcy application frequently asked questions for registered trustees and practitioners.

 Do you have a question?
 If your question isn't covered here, write to stakeholders [at] afsa.gov.au.

 I’ve started to fill out my Bankruptcy Form downloaded from my Insolvency Online account.
 Can I still use this form?

-If you downloaded the PDF version of the Bankruptcy Form from your Insolvency Services online account before 1 October 2020 you will need to submit it by 15 October via email to registry [at] afsa.gov.au or by post to:
+If you downloaded the PDF version of the Bankruptcy Form from your Insolvency Online account before 1 October 2020 it can not be lodged.
+To apply for bankruptcy you will need to access your Online Services account and use the digital application process.

 How to use the digital bankruptcy application process

 Do I have to use a computer?

 The new digital bankruptcy application process is smart phone and tablet friendly so computer access is not essential.

 For people without online access, the existing Bankruptcy Form (PDF) will be available.
 For a copy, call us on 1300 364 785 Monday to Friday 8:30 am to 8:00 pm (AEST and AEDT).

 What do I need to create an Online Services account?